Aurelien-Gg/Cryo-pip/Code/README.md

 Full_pipeline.m  is full pipeline.
 Takes a series of .Tiff images and reconstructs them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files **& prepares files for denoising using CryoCARE**

 ```
-AF_fullpipe.sh
+AF_Fullpipe.sh
 ```
-AF_fullpipe.sh  is called by AtoZpip.m to run Alignframes on .Tiff images to align the subframes **& creates the Even/Odd images (using -debug 10000)**
+AF_Fullpipe.sh  is called by Full_pipeline.m to run Alignframes on .Tiff images to align the subframes **& creates the Even/Odd images (using -debug 10000)**

 ```
 SortEvenOdd.sh